pluralsh/documentation/pages/getting-started/quickstart.md

 plural init
 ```

-The Plural CLI will then guide you through a workflow using GitHub/GitLab OAuth to create a repository on your behalf. \
+The Plural CLI will then guide you through a workflow using GitHub/GitLab OAuth to create a repository on your behalf.
-\
-_Note, that if you are running in **Azure**, Plural does not automatically create a default resource group for you to place objects into.
-Make sure to create one beforehand for Plural to use._

 {% callout severity="info" %}
 Currently we're limited to a one cluster to one repo mapping, but eventually that will be relaxed.
 We also strongly urge users to store installations in a fresh, separate repository to avoid our automation trampling existing files.